hiqueCa/FlappyBird/README.md

   - [ ] Add the progressive player's score on screen based on the player's current run;
 - [ ] The game offers the player the possibility of restarting if a collision happens;
   - [ ] Implement the reset behaviour;
+- [ ] The game's difficulty automatically progresses based on the player's current score;
+  - [ ] Implement a simple difficulty progress mechanism;